5 reasons our startup is tackling SaaS security

 As we continue to trailblaze in the SaaS security space, these concepts and ideas are a constant reminder of the growing precedent that SaaS security sets, as well as the confidence that our users instill in us to support them in protecting their companies and securing their SaaS tools.

-While there’s no end in sight for the continued adoption of SaaS, we’re optimistic that the world won’t have to be left less secure as a result - and we’re here to help.
+While continued adoption of SaaS is not slowing down anytime soon, we’re optimistic that the world won’t have to be left less secure as a result - and we’re here to help.

 Vectrix is an online security platform that scans and monitors commonly-used SaaS tools for security issues across file security, misconfigurations, user access, and more.